Grand Forks International Airport: UND Aerospace

 GFK's largest tenant is not an airline, but the University of North Dakota's John D. Odegard Aerospace Program.
 The university utilizes 11 heated hangars to house approximately 120 aircraft.
 A flight operations building that is the headquarters for dispatching aircraft, pre-briefing students for flights, and an on-site cafeteria on the top level of the five-story building.
 GFK also houses UND's Unmanned Aerial Systems (UAS) training facility.
 The facility is used for ground briefings, flight simulators, and systems training for students who are pursuing a major focusing on unmanned aircraft.
 The most recent addition at GFK was a new hangar for UND's helicopter flight training operations completed December 2011.

 Most operations (takeoff and landing) at GFK is from the University of North Dakota.
 The UND Aerospace Foundation occupies the northeastern (Bravo), and eastern (Charlie) ramps on the airport.
-UND operates a fleet over 120 aircraft including Cessna 172s, Cessna 150s, Piper Seminoles, Piper Archers, and several Beechcraft King Air 90s and a pair of American Champion Decathlons for flight training.
+UND operates a fleet over 120 aircraft including a Cessna 172, Cessna 150s, Piper Seminoles, Piper Archers, and several Beechcraft King Air 90s and a pair of American Champion Decathlons for flight training.
 Several buildings complement such a fleet of aircraft, including a dispatch center, a full-time maintenance center, and dedicated line support personal.